Zahak-Anjum/nd00333-capstone/README.md

 First, I made the data publicly accessible in the my GitHub repository.
 It is availabel under the link: https://github.com/Zahak-Anjum/nd00333-capstone/blob/master/heart_failure_clinical_records_dataset.csv

 ## Automated ML
-Below are the training configurations and settings used for the model to train via "Automl" run.
+The automl.ipynb file is present in the starter_file folder.
+Below are the training configurations and settings used for the model to train via "Automl" run in automl.ipynb file.

 ```
 automl_settings = {"n_cross_validations": 2,